-Southern LNG's request for authority to export domestic LNG to non-FTA Nations is inconsistent with the public interest and should be denied.
-The proposed exports from Elba Island, Georgia will increase domestic natural gas prices, burdening households and jeopardizing potential growth in the manufacturing sector, as well as the transition away from more environmentally damaging fossil fuels.
+Pangea's request for authority to export domestic LNG to non-FTA Nations is inconsistent with the public interest and should be denied.
+The proposed exports will increase domestic natural gas prices, burdening households and jeopardizing potential growth in the manufacturing sector, as well as the transition away from more environmentally damaging fossil fuels.

 The Department of Energy Office of Fossil Energy ("DOE/FE") commissioned two studies regarding the effects of LNG exports.
 The first, conducted by the U.S. Energy Information Administration ("EIA"), studied the impact of LNG exports on domestic prices and concluded that the exports will increase prices, with higher volumes causing more drastic increases.
 The second, conducted by NERA Economic Consulting, focused on the macroeconomic effects of LNG exports, which it found would be a net positive while at the same time confirming that LNG exports would raise domestic natural gas prices, which would burden the U.S. consumers who can least afford the increase and disadvantage domestic manufacturing.
-The DOE/FE must consider Southern LNG's application in the context of both of these studies but go beyond these studies to consider the profound tradeoffs entailed by exporting away an increasingly valuable U.S. fuel rather than supporting its use domestically.
+The DOE/FE must consider Pangea's application in the context of both of these studies, but also go beyond these studies to consider the profound tradeoffs entailed by authorizing the export of a valuable fuel sourced in the U.S. rather than supporting its use domestically.